Equities drop on energy weight; dollar climbs

 The long-expected but modest increase in the federal funds rate also boosted the dollar to a fresh two-week high against a basket of major currencies, while Wall Street snapped a three-day rally.

-Economic data pointed to continued healing in the labour market, which could prompt more rate hikes from the Fed next year.
+Economic data pointed to continued healing in the labor market, which could prompt more rate hikes from the Fed next year.
 However, the manufacturing sector continues to struggle, creating some nervousness among investors.

 Brent and U.S. crude oil prices fell and remained near multi-year lows after fresh supply builds at the delivery point for U.S. crude futures added to worries about a global glut and strength in the dollar.
 Brent settled down 0.9 percent at $37.06 while U.S. crude settled down 1.6 percent at $34.95 a barrel.